TinyAlmonds/ProjectLux/README.md

       - [Pull requests](#pull-requests)

 ## Description
-Project Lux is a 2.5D Metroidvania game and is developed with the help of Unreal Engine version *5.0*.
+Project Lux is a 2.5D Metroidvania game and is developed with the help of *Unreal Engine 5*.

+## Project Management

+For collaboration and progress monitoring, a project management system was set up with [Notion](https://www.notion.so/product?fredir=1).
+You can get the link and access to it from [Alex Nördemann](https://github.com/alexnoerdemann).

 ## Guidelines and Best Practices
 > **Note**: